CodingBookworm/tic-tac-toe/readme.txt

+Bug:
-bug: if the winner wins with two rows, the program will only highlight one
+if the winner wins with two rows, the program will only highlight one